ZeroWave022/MusicVision/README.md

 ## Setting up environmental variables
 The app uses multiple secrets which should never be publicly available.
-That's why a `.env`-file is used for storing these.
+That's why a `.env` file is used for storing these.

 A template follows below: